Skip to main content

 $model: MetaBox\CustomTable\Model the model object.
 You can use this object to get the model name, table name, and other information.

-$request: RWMB_Request the request object which contains the request data.
+$request: RWMB_Request is the request object which contains the request data.
 In every request, we have action, bulk_action, ids, model, and _ajax_nonce fields.
-You can get value of a field by calling $request->post( $field_name ).
+You can get the value of a field by calling $request->post( $field_name ).

 function mbct_refund_all_bulk_action( $ids, $model ) {